 top of page

-4 Tips When Considering Moving an Out-of-Town Aging Parent Closer to You
+4 Tips from an Elder Law Attorney When Considering Moving an Out-of-Town Aging Parent Closer to You

 As an elder law attorney in Massachusetts, I often meet families who are thinking about moving an aging parent to live closer to them, often from a different state.
 In some cases, this move can be great for everyone.
 It is a big step filled with many important decisions.
 Here are four key tips to think about before making this big move.